0x1eef/nanoc-webpack.rb/README.md

 ### Filter options

 The purpose of the "depend_on" option is to inform nanoc about the files required or imported by an entry point.
-When a file, which is being monitored by the "depend_on" option, undergoes a change, nanoc will initiate a recompilation of the entry point.
+When a file, being monitored by the "depend_on" option undergoes a change, nanoc will initiate a recompilation of the entry point.

 The "depend_on" option can receive an array of paths.
 If a path points to a directory, the directory is traversed recursively to locate files